globulus/simi/README.md

 printFunction()
 ```

-For functions that take more than 1 argument, you can invoke them by passing an object whose size is the same as the number of expected arguments.
+For functions that take 0 or 2 or more arguments, you can invoke them by passing an object whose size is the same as the number of expected arguments.
 The object will be decomposed by the interpreter, and its values passed as function parameters.
 This allows both functions and their invocations to be fully dynamic:
 ```ruby
 def f(a, b, c): pass
 f(1, 2, 3) # The conventional way of doing it